1954 World record

-At the beginning of 1954, the team organized for a larger expedition during the summer, with 3 months of preparation.
-The sheer size of the chasm called for new methods.
+At the beginning of 1954, the team planned for a larger expedition during the summer, requiring 3 months of preparation.
+The sheer size of the cave called for new methods.
 Carrying the equipment made progress through the shafts and meanders difficult and tiring.

-So we need to consider a different mode of exploration, rather like a high-mountain campaign.
+So they needed to consider a different mode of exploration, rather like a high-altitude mountaineering.

-They decide to set up fixed base camps with tents to bivouac as far away as possible, and to organize themselves with a support team and a top team.
-This time, they plan to go down in rubber dinghies and equip themselves with wetsuits.
+They decided to set up fixed base camps with tents to bivouac as deep as possible in the cave system, and to manage these with a support team and a top surface team.
+This time, they planned to go down in rubber dinghies and equip themselves with wetsuits.
 Given their means, they are appealing to a number of companies for food supplies.
 The rest is financed by them.

-They will also take a number of measurements and readings (temperature, hydrometric flow, Ph, cave insect collection).
+They will also take a number of scientific measurements and samples (temperature, hydrometric flow, Ph, cave insect collection).

-At the beginning of July 1954, a ton of material had to be hauled up from Engins on men’s backs to equip the chasm.
-After several preliminary descents, carrying 48 bags to the Bourgin room and setting up a telephone link with a 1st station at -250m, the expedition proper could begin.
+At the beginning of July 1954, a ton of material had to be hauled up from Engins on men’s backs to rig the cave.
+After several preliminary descents, carrying 48 bags to the Bourgin room and setting up a telephone link with a 1st station at -250m, the expedition could properly begin.

-On July 24, it’s off for a week underground.
+On 24th July, they’re off for a week underground.

 Surface support is provided by Georges Marry, Marius Gontard,Roger Michallet, Marc Soulas, Jacques Berthezène, Robert Juge, Pierre Laffont, Pierre Breyton, Gérard Peaudecerf, Abelle Lavigne, Claudine Lecomte, et Mme Gontard.